 5. Install and use mold-resistant products

-Mold-resistant products like mold inhibitors for paints and moisture-resistant drywall are a first defense in preventing moisture absorption and mold growth.
+Mold-resistant products like mold inhibitors for paints and moisture-resistant drywall are a first defense to preventing moisture absorption and mold growth.

 Traditional drywall is made of a gypsum core sandwiched between plies of paper making it very susceptible to moisture absorption.